-2020 Annual Incentive Plan (AIP)
+2021 Annual Incentive Plan (AIP)

 Ocwen's annual incentive compensation opportunity for eligible employees, including our executive officers, is provided under the 1998 Annual Incentive Plan, as amended, which has been approved by our shareholders.
-The AIP award opportunity motivates executives to deliver against the key initiatives the Compensation Committee, working with the CEO, management and the Compensation Committee's independent advisor, believes will enhance Company performance and create a path for long-term shareholder value.
+The AIP award opportunity motivates executives to deliver against the Board-approved business plan and the key initiatives the Compensation Committee, working with the CEO, management and the Compensation Committee's independent advisor, believes will enhance Company performance and create a path for long-term shareholder value.

-2020 AIP award opportunities for each NEO were based on a combination of organization and individual performance.
-First, performance against the Corporate Scorecard objectives establishes the baseline funding level for the entire plan.
-From there, Organizational Performance Funding is allocated to each Business Unit and its managing NEO based on an assessment of the Business Unit's achievement of its key priorities and the corresponding contributions to overall Corporate Scorecard results.
+AIP award opportunities for each NEO were based on a combination of organization and individual performance, as summarized below and followed with additional detail further below:

+- 1. First, performance against the Corporate Scorecard objectives is used to calculate preliminary results. - 2.
+Scorecard results are then adjusted by a customer and client satisfaction modifier to establish the baseline funding level for the entire plan. - 3.
+From there, organizational performance funding is allocated to each business unit and its managing NEO based on an assessment of the business unit's achievement of its key priorities and the corresponding contributions to overall Corporate Scorecard results. - 4.
 Finally, each NEO's award is adjusted based on an assessment of his or her individual performance against a number of key objectives unique to him or her, including demonstrated leadership in creating and sustaining a high-performing culture.
-Additional detail on each is outlined below.